pgalbavy/geneos/README.md

 * `download.username`
   `download.password`
+These specify the username and password to use when downloading packages.
+They can also be set as the environment variables:
+  * `ITRS_DOWNLOAD_USERNAME`
+  * `ITRS_DOWNLOAD_PASSWORD`

 * `defaultuser`
 Principally used when running with elevated privilege (setuid or `sudo`) and a suitable username is not defined in instance configurations or for file ownership of shared directories.